SWRevo/Neumorphism/index.md

 ```
 ### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/SWRevo/Neumorphism/settings).
+This Pages site use the layout and styles from the Jekyll theme [repository settings](https://github.com/SWRevo/Neumorphism/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.